BochicTrdar/LaTeX/README.md

-Modelo de artigo, em português.
+Modelos de documentos em português.

 Don't like it? <br>
 Don't use it...